asmov/bak8/docs/DESIGN.md

-DESIGN: Bak8
+DESIGN: SourceTrait Backup
 ===============================================================================

-**Bak8** is a rotational backup automation toolset with a focus on protecting user data on desktop operating systems.
+**SourceTrait Backup** is a rotational backup automation toolset with a focus on protecting user data on desktop operating systems.

 The primary OS target is Linux, with MacOS and Windows (WSL) as secondary